hexanitrohexaazaisowurtzitane/nspire-discord/README.md

 <sub>
 Wait!
 Before you hate...

-This is my 1st time developing a project that includes serial, esp ( c lang ), lua and a nspire As of now, the code is horrible on both sides.
+This is my 1st time developing a project that includes serial, esp ( c lang ), lua and a nspire

+As of now, the code is horrible on both sides.
 I plan to rewrite the code and clean it up when possible!

+This was made as a hobby project so don't expect much
 </sub>

 ## Welcome pannel && Main chat interface